Skip navigation

 Course summary

-• Undertake a professional placement during your second year
+• Undertake a professional placement in your second year to gain invaluable industry experience

-• Showcase your third-year work in front of professional artists and producers at the Leeds School of Arts annual festival
+• Showcase your work to artists, producers, programmers, and public audiences at the Leeds School of Arts annual festival

 Find out more